puppetlabs/facter/CONTRIBUTING.md

 # How to contribute

 Third-party patches are essential for keeping facter great.
-We simply can't access the huge number of platforms and myriad configurations for running facter.
+We simply can't access the huge number of platforms and myriad configurations for running Facter.
 We want to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.